-Every year the Library of Congress hosts the National Book Festival, a free celebration of all things books, from authors to readings to hardcovers.
-Join fellow lovers of the written word at the Walter E. Washington Convention Center from 9 a.m. – 10 p.m. on Sept.
-24 and you'll find the following activities that are sure to make your literary heart sing.
+Every year, the Library of Congress hosts the National Book Festival, a free celebration of all things books, from authors to readings to hardcovers.
+Join fellow lovers of the written word this Labor Day weekend on Sept.
+2 at the Walter E. Washington Convention Center and you'll find the following activities that are sure to make your literary heart sing.
 Remember to share your experiences on social media using #NatBookFest!

 The festival’s Main Stage gathers some of today’s most powerful voices for speaking engagements, with some sticking around for book signings, too.
-Among the highlights: Stephen King, Kareem Abdul-Jabbar, Shonda Rhimes, Bob Woodward and Salman Rushdie.
-There’s much more, though: other themed stages include Children’s, Graphic Novels, History & Biography and Books to Movies.
-Expect fascinating thematic programs and panel discussions throughout the day, too
+Among the highlights: David McCullough, Diana Gabaldon, J.D.
+Vance, Thomas L. Friedman, Michael Lewis, David Baldacci and Condoleezza Rice.
+There’s much more, though: other themed stages include Contemporary Life and Young Adults.
+Expect fascinating thematic programs and panel discussions throughout the day, too.

-Politics & Prose Bookstore, a DC institution and one of our favorite bookstores, will be on-hand selling books on the expo floor, including some pre-signed by authors.
+Festival vistors will be able to purchase books on the expo floor, including some pre-signed by authors.
 You can also pick up free festival posters and bags to commemorate the day.
 Festival shirts, mugs and magnets will be available for purchase as well.

-This past summer, local public library systems in the Mid-Atlantic region asked rising fifth and sixth graders to write essays reflecting on books that had a strong impact on their young lives in the A Book That Shaped Me contest.
-At 3:20 p.m. on the Children I Stage, you’ll be able to hear the top winners read their powerful essays.
+Each year, local public library systems in the Mid-Atlantic region ask rising fifth and sixth graders to write essays reflecting on books that had a strong impact on their young lives in the A Book That Shaped Me contest.
+During the festival, you’ll be able to hear the top winners read their powerful essays.

-The Library of Congress Pavilion will present in-depth presentations on how the Library and its incredible resources assist Congress and Americans all over the country.
-The pavilion will feature special exhibits throughout the day, including an American Folklife Center and a Veterans History Project.
+The Library of Congress Pavilion will feature in-depth presentations on how the Library and its incredible resources assist Congress and Americans all over the country.
+The pavilion will also showcase special exhibits throughout the day, including an American Folklife Center and a Veterans History Project.
 Presentations will get even more intricate, with experts discussing how to teach using the Library’s materials, how the digital library is managed and much more.

 Looking for more literary adventures in Washington, DC?
 Check out these independently owned bookstores that are sure to charm you.